Uber Ends Its Controversial Post-Ride Tracking Of Users' Location

 "Uber's latest update allows the ride-hailing app to track user location data even when the application is running in the background," NPR's Laura Roman reported at the time.
 "Previously, Uber only collected data from the user if the rider had the application open.
 Now, if a rider calls for an Uber and closes the app, Uber says it will continue to collect location data up until five minutes after the ride ends.
 That means Uber can see where you end up after you leave the car."

-Uber chief security officer Joe Sullivan told Reuters the privacy change was unrelated to the company's naming its new CEO earlier this week.
+Uber chief security officer Joe Sullivan told Reuters the privacy change was unrelated to the company's naming a new CEO earlier this week.

 "We've been building through the turmoil and challenges because we already had our mandate," Sullivan told the news service.

-After Uber changed the privacy options in November, users were forced into all-or-nothing location permissions: If a user did not permit the app to "always" track their locations, they were forced to select "never" – which meant having to type out one's current location every time one hailed a ride.
+After Uber changed the privacy options in November, users were forced into all-or-nothing location permissions: If users did not permit the app to "always" track their locations, they were forced to select "never" – which meant having to type out their current location every time they hailed a ride.
 (A minor bummer, but still inconvenient, given the handy geolocation sensors baked into smartphones.)

 Allowing Uber to always track one's location didn't seem great either, given that this was the same company that announced in 2012 it had scoured user data and calculated the prevalence of one-night stands.

 Why exactly did Uber need to know where riders went after they got out of the car?
-Uber said it used the data to "to improve pickups, drop-offs, customer service, and to enhance safety."
+Uber said it used the data to "to improve pickups, drop-offs, customer service and to enhance safety."

 Privacy concerns about Uber have been a constant, and the Electronic Privacy Information Center filed a complaint against the company in June 2015.